IN-PERSON

 Cruz and Associates

-Ms. Cruz is a graduate of the Catholic University of America with a B.A. in psychology and received her Master of Social Work, specializing in mental health and addiction, from the University of Maryland School of School Work.
-In 2014 she completed an advanced two-year post-graduate Forensic Social Work Certification through the University of Maryland Continuing Education Department.
-In 2008 she co-created the Forensic Social Work Committee for NASW and in 2010 became the sole chair, a position she maintained until 2016 when she resigned due to other professional obligations.
+Ms. Cruz is a graduate of the Catholic University of America with a BA in psychology.
+She received her Master of Social Work, specializing in mental health and addiction, from University of Maryland School of School Work.
+In 2014, she completed an advanced two-year, post-graduate Forensic Social Work Certification through the University of Maryland Continuing Education Department.
+In 2008, she co-created the Forensic Social Work Committee for NASW-MD, and in 2010 she became the sole chair, a position she maintained until 2016, when she resigned due to other professional obligations.
 She continues to advocate for legislative changes.
-Under her leadership, the committee successfully hosted two national forensic social work conferences and advocated for various legislative bills and reform.
-She maintains various professional memberships and affiliations.
+She maintains various professional memberships and affiliations and has been a professor at University of Maryland School of Social Work (Shady Grove and Baltimore campus) and has taught at Catholic University of America Social Work Graduate School.

 Agenda & Learning Objectives